openebs-archive/e2e-tests/README.md

 ## Directory structure

-All the functional and chaos test scenarios are located inside `experiments` folder.
+- All the functional and chaos test scenarios are located inside `experiments` folder.
 Each test experiment will have the below directory structure.

 ```
 ├── data_persistence.j2   # An util for verifying data persistence.
-It varies based on app being used
+It varies based on app being used.
-├── README.md             # Description about the scenario
+├── README.md             # Description about the scenario.
-├── run_litmus_test.yml   # The job spec
+├── run_litmus_test.yml   # The job spec.
-├── test_vars.yml         # Variables used in ansible-playbook
+├── test_vars.yml         # Variables used in ansible-playbook.
-└── test.yml              # The test logic in the form of ansible playbook
+└── test.yml              # The test logic in the form of ansible playbook.
 ```

 In addition to the above files, some experiments will have util files being used in the playbook.

-The most commonly used util files are located in the directory `utils`
+- The most commonly used util files are located in the directory `utils`

 ```
 ├── fcm    # Framework common modules
 ├── k8s    # set of kubernetes specific tasks
 ├── scm    # Solution common modules, Application specific tasks
-│   ├── applications
+    ├── applications
-│   ├── cloud      # Public cloud specific tasks
+    ├── cloud      # Public cloud specific tasks
-│   └── openebs    # OpenEBS specific tasks
+    └── openebs    # OpenEBS specific tasks
 ```

 ## Running an Experiment